 facilities, comprising elegant condos - which have already been sold - and small villas that were used by athletes during the games but are now on the market as homes.
 And here, too, Mapei has made its presence felt, with the products used for installing the ceramic or wood flooring.
 In the first case, KERAFLEX adhesive and ULTRACOLOR, the rapid setting and drying cement grout for 2 to 20 mm joints, were used.
-The wood floors were installed using the adhesive LIGNOBOND, a two-component polyurethane product specifically designed for parquet after smoothing and sealing the base with ULTRAPLAN, BIBLOCK, a two-component epoxy primer in water emulsion, and PRIMER G.
+The wood floors were installed using the adhesive LIGNOBOND, a two-component polyurethane product specifically designed for parquet after smoothing and sealing the base with ULTRAPLAN, BIBLOCK, a two-component epoxy primer in water emulsion, and PRIMER G. 800 apartments were also built away from the Olympic village.
+Mapei products also played a thickness soundproofing system to eliminate the sound of footsteps.

-and PRIMER G.

-800 apartments were also built

-away from the Olympic village.

-Mapei products also played a

-part in these, with 25,000 m2 of

-ceramic wall covering and 15,000

-m2 of bathroom and balcony

-flooring, using KERAFLEX,

-KERAFLOOR, ULTRAPLAN

-and ULTRACOLOR.
-However,

-for the kitchen areas (around

-1,500 m2), the MAPEFONIC

-SYSTEM was used, a rapid, low
+800 apartments were also built away from the Olympic village.
+Mapei products also played a part in these, with 25,000 m2 of ceramic wall covering and 15,000 m2 of bathroom and balcony flooring, using KERAFLEX, KERAFLOOR, ULTRAPLAN and ULTRACOLOR.
+However, for the kitchen areas (around 1,500 m2), the MAPEFONIC SYSTEM was used, a rapid, low